LuKuangChen/stacker-2023/README.md

 element.
 This might raise accessibility problem.

 Add list-processing higher-order functions.

+`letrec` is interpreted as a block.
+It might be better to treat them as primitive

+`let*` is read as `let`.
+It might be better to treat them as primitive

 ### Know Issues: limitations that we don't plan to (or simply can't) resolve